Aardman Animations: Aardman Features

 Aardman Features Limited is a motion picture subsidiary of Aardman Animations.
-It has produced eleven films so far, three with DreamWorks Animation, two with Sony Pictures Animation, four with StudioCanal and two with Netflix.
+It has produced eleven films so far, three with DreamWorks Animation, two with Sony Pictures Animation, four with StudioCanal, two with Netflix, and one with GKIDS.

 Nathan Love

-Nathan Love LLC (formerly Aardman Nathan Love LLC from 2007–2019) is an American subsidiary of Aardman Animations.
+Nathan Love LLC (formerly Aardman Nathan Love LLC from 2007 to 2019) is an American subsidiary of Aardman Animations.
 Joe Burrascano founded the company in 2007.